 We acknowledge the historical and present injustices impacting marginalized communities.
 We demand equity from ourselves and from our community.
 We insist that all people have the necessary support to achieve all of their hopes and dreams.
 We amplify the voices of our children, families and communities.
 We bring together different experiences, skills and backgrounds to provide opportunities to overcome personal, systemic and institutional barriers.

-Friends of the Children–Los Angeles (Friends–L.A.) started as a dream and ignited a movement to make a difference in the lives of vulnerable children and their families.
+Friends of the Children – Los Angeles (Friends LA.) started as a dream and ignited a movement to make a difference in the lives of vulnerable children and their families.

-Friends–L.A. is uniquely positioned to affect positive change across two-generations for both parents and their children.
+Friends LA launched its innovative mentoring program in partnership with parenting transition-age foster youth to mentor their children (ages 4 to 6) from kindergarten to high school graduation — no matter what.
+We are uniquely positioned to affect positive change across two-generations for both parents and their children.
 As we walk beside these children throughout their childhood, we concurrently empower their parents to advocate for their children through an ongoing, respectful and strengths-based partnership.

 Friends of the Children was established in 1993 by entrepreneur Duncan Campbell and his wife, Cindy Campbell, in Portland, Ore.
 The Campbells purchased a school building in the same Northeast Portland neighborhood where Duncan experienced a challenging childhood.
 After finding business success, Duncan wanted to help kids who grew up in an environment like his.
 In 1992, the Campbell Institute for Children, conducted extensive research to determine the most effective program model to help young children overcome adversity and realize their inherent resilience and potential.
 The research clearly indicated that the strongest protective factor a child can have is a long-term, nurturing relationship with a consistent and caring adult.